mapo80/doclingnet/docs/TABLEFORMER_ARCHITECTURE.md

 ## Overview

 This document describes the complete architecture of the TableFormer table structure recognition system implemented in Docling.NET.
-The system has been completely redesigned to use official Docling models with advanced optimization and performance capabilities.
+The system uses a **4-component ONNX architecture** based on the official Docling models, providing complete table structure recognition with advanced optimization and performance capabilities.

 ## Architecture Evolution